trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 On every phase you can register any number of your handlers.
 Each phase has a list of handlers associated with it.

-I recommend a great explanation about [HTTP request processing phases in Nginx](http://scm.zoomquiet.top/data/20120312173425/index.html) and, of course, official [Development guide](http://nginx.org/en/docs/dev/development_guide.html).
+I recommend to read a great explanation about [HTTP request processing phases in Nginx](http://scm.zoomquiet.top/data/20120312173425/index.html) and, of course, official [Development guide](http://nginx.org/en/docs/dev/development_guide.html).
 I have also prepared a simple diagram that can help you understand what modules are used in each phase.
-It also contains short descriptions:
+It also contains short descriptions from official development guide:

 <p align="center">
   <a href="http://nginx.org/en/docs/dev/development_guide.html#http_phases">